Michael Douglas’ Mansion in Majorca, Spain (Listed for $32.7 Million)

 After purchasing the property in 1990, Douglas and invested millions into upgrading the existing seven structures and the surrounding grounds.
 The resulting curation of the 10,764-square-feet of space provides visitors with a choice of 10 luxurious bedrooms and baths, a library, gym, multimedia room, and several grand rooms for dining and entertaining.

-Douglas and his wife since 2000, Catherine Zeta-Jones, enjoy an additional master suite that provides all the expected touches, including a fireplace and stunning sea vistas from the private terrace.
+Douglas and his wife since 2000, Catherine Zeta-Jones, enjoy an additional primary suite that provides all the expected touches, including a fireplace and stunning sea vistas from the private terrace.

 One will not want to simply remain indoors, however, as the grounds allow one to wander through a vineyard, long-standing olive trees, multiple terraces, a grand swimming pool, and even a Moorish-influenced pavilion.
 Of course, the large wine cellar is a traditional fixture on such a Mediterranean estate, and it includes bottles and casts of fine wines, including some produced at S’Estaca.